This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To intentionally turn your jade plant red, follow these three steps:

 - Move your jade plant into direct sunlight.
-Still, try to limit its direct sunlight exposure to under six hours a day.
+Still, limit its direct sunlight exposure to under six hours a day.

 - Reduce your watering schedule.
 Ease your plant into its new, drier lifestyle; plants generally don’t love drastic changes.
 I also have a foolproof watering guide for jade plants.